Marlins vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have won 32 of the 51 games they were the moneyline favorite this season (62.7%).
+- The Marlins have won 32 of the 52 games they were favored on the moneyline this season (61.5%).

-- The Marlins have an implied moneyline win probability of 57.4% in this game.
+- Based on this contest's moneyline, the Marlins have an implied win probability of 57.4%.

-- Miami has played in 112 games with over/under set, and have combined with opponents to go over the total 52 times (52-55-5).
+- Miami has played in 113 games with set over/under, and have combined with opponents to go over the total 52 times (52-56-5).

-- The Marlins have a 4-2-0 record against the spread this season (covering 66.7% of the time).
+- The Marlins have put together a 4-2-0 record ATS this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!